epam/edp-install/docs/operator-guide/install-keycloak.md

 2. Create the `edp_<EDP_PROJECT>` user and set the password in the `Master` realm.

   !!! note
       This user should be used by EDP to access Keycloak.
-Please refer to the [Install EDP](install-edp.md) and [Install EDP via Helmfile](install-via-helmfile.md) sections for details.
+Please refer to the [Install EDP](install-edp.md) page for details.

 3. In the `Role Mapping` tab, assign the proper roles to the user: